agc93/project-sicario/docs/content/en/patches/walkthrough/template.md

 datatable:{'BaseStats*'}.{'CanUseAoA*'}
 ```

 First off, the easy part: the type.
 The `datatable:` tells Sicario to load the file as a UE4 DataTable and returns every row.
 Next up is a set of filters separated by `.`s.
-In our case, both filters are doing the same thing: returning only the struct properties with a name that starts with the string `BaseStats`.
+In our case, both filters are doing the same thing: returning only the struct properties with a name that starts with a certain string, first off `BaseStats`.
 Next, the result of that filter (i.e. a bunch of properties named `BaseStats`) are passed into the second filter.
 That filter just returns any struct properties with a name that starts with `CanUseAoA`.
 All the properties that match that last filter are passed directly to the patch type to have the value modified.

 #### Example in Action